10antz22/flutter_sample_test/README.md

 4. Use stateless widget to achieve the above functions. (hint:  use provider and consumer,  or other state management libraries)
 > (step  4 is not necessary,  you can also use statefulwidget to achieve the above functions)

-Source code upload location:
+Source code upload location:<br>
-Clone this repository,   submit the code to the cloned project.
-And please send your cloned project URL to me.
+Fork this repository,  submit the code to the forked repository.
+And please send your repository URL to me.